 The popularity of the tv show, ‘Dog the Bounty Hunter’ has widely introduced the profession of bounty hunting to the public.
 Bounty hunting is not always as glamorous and exciting as the tv show has made it out to be.
 It is a challenging career, filled with both failure and success.
 Most people who are interested in starting a bounty hunting business are most interested in the adrenaline pumping pursuit, but much of the business is more mundane.

-If you are skillfull at analyzing phone records, tracking down and persuading individuals in divulging information, negotiating and detecting liars and basically doing whatever it takes to track down a potentially dangerous fugitive who does not want to be found - then you have the temperment to be a bounty hunter.
+If you are skillful at analyzing phone records, tracking down and persuading individuals in divulging information, negotiating and detecting liars and basically doing whatever it takes to track down a potentially dangerous fugitive who does not want to be found – then you have the temperament to be a bounty hunter.

 Starting a bounty hunter business can be a lucrative pursuit, that can earn you anywhere from $50,000 to $80,000 and sometimes more, but it is also a dangerous one.
 If you enjoy the excitement of the pursuit and have the stamina and patience to see it through – becoming a bounty hunter can be a very rewarding business you can start with very little investment – but with potentially nice rewards.

 Starting a Bounty Hunter business can be fun, exciting and very rewarding.
 If you are considering starting your own Bounty Hunter business, be sure to read the following advice so that you can shorten your learning curve, minimize your risk, and start generating income quickly.